Computer Station Nation is reader-supported.

 Best mid-range wireless — Razer Basilisk V3 X Hyperspeed

-Dual-mode wireless (2.4 GHz and Bluetooth), a Focus X optical sensor, and a dual-mode scroll wheel that switches between free-spinning and tactile click at $69.
+Dual-mode wireless (2.4 GHz and Bluetooth), a Focus X optical sensor, and a dual-mode scroll wheel that switches between free-spinning and tactile click — all at $69.
 That scroll wheel is normally a $150+ feature.
-The ergonomic shape with thumb rest works well for palm grippers.
+The ergonomic shape with thumb rest works great for palm grippers.
 A solid step up from AA-battery budget wireless.

 Razer RZ01-04870300-R3U1 Basilisk V3 X Hyperspeed Wireless Gaming Mouse for PC, RGB Chroma, White